-We are working to help individuals and businesses make the switch from styrofoam and plastic to compostable products to protect our ocean, animals, land and communities.
+We are working to help businesses reduce waste in order to protect our ocean, animals, land and communities.

 Why Should We Avoid Plastics?